kathalexknuts/MVIWAS/README.md

 This file outlines the analysis pipeline for the UKBB application in Knutson and Pan (2020).
 The key steps in our analysis include:

-1. Downloading UKBB IDP GWAS summary statistics
+1. Downloading reference data, such as 1000G
-2. Clumping and Thresholding of UKBB GWAS
+2. Downloading, Reformatting, & Clumping+Thresholding UKBB IDP GWAS summary statistics
-3. Acquiring and pre-processing IGAP Summary Statistics
+3. Acquiring IGAP Summary Statistics & extracting overlapping SNPs from UKBB GWAS
 4. Obtain estimated LD matrices for Stage 1 variants
-5.
+5. Perform TWAS/MV-TWAS

 ## Data Acquisition